HAhmedHesham/Evolution-of-Kotlin-apps-replication-package/ReplicationPackage/05 Analysis/readme.md

 ## Usage
 clean_data.R can be used to remove duplicates and transform the raw data from 04 Data Processing to usable txt files.

-GreenLab_statistics.R can be used to create figures and statistically analyse the collected data.
+statistics.R can be used to create figures and statistically analyse the collected data.